rmackay9/oreo-led/README.md

 |                             |
 | **Total Size**              | **1 Byte**

 ### General I2C Messaging Format
+Commands to the aircraft lighting system are transmitted via a common I2C bus, connecting all lighting units (slave devices) with the Pixhawk (as master transmitter).
+The following interface description will form as a contract between developers of application code running on the Pixhawk unit and those creating driver firmware on the individual lighting units.

+In the below examples, SLAVE ADDR is a 7-bit value, assigned to each lighting units.
+The particular value is determined by hardware settings and read from GPIOs on startup.
+The least significant bit is reset to indicate a write operation is to be performed.

+Each message contains some lighting instruction data and is of the following form:
+**SLAVE_ADDR** + **PATTERN IDENTIFIER** [+ **PARAMETER_0** + **VALUE_0** + ... + **PARAMETER_N** + **VALUE_N**]
+The parameter+value segment within square brackets is optional.

 ### Patterns and Color Mixing
+Generally, all patterns follow the convention:

+    Bias + Amplitude x Function(time)

+Where function is the selected pattern and time is the theta value computed by the synchronized clock, selected speed and phase values.
+Bias and Amplitude are used to adjust the intensity and color of the light.
+Notes in each possible pattern selection follows:

 * `PATTERN_OFF`
 * `PATTERN_SINE`